Mujib Rahman Ansari: Views and influence

-Ansari was considered to be a Salafist or a Wahhabist preacher, and was infamous for his radical opinions and extremist views.
+Ansari was considered to be a radical preacher, and was infamous for his hardline opinions and extremist views.
 Around 1,000 students studied under Ansari at his mosque.

 After seizing control of the Gozargah district, Ansari began imposing his interpretation of sharia law.
-Contact between unmarried or unrelated men and women was banned; men who violated this were subject to beatings, while women were returned to their family for punishment.
-Couples were stopped at designated checkpoints operated by Ansari's enforcers, who forced the couples to show them their marriage licenses.
+Contact between unmarried or unrelated men and women was banned; men who violated this were subject to beatings, while women were returned to their families for punishment.
+Couples were stopped at designated checkpoints operated by Ansari's enforcers, who forced the couples to show their marriage licenses.
 Music was also banned in the district.
-Ansari also held extrajudicial tribunals enforcing his extreme interpretation of sharia, circumventing the Afghan legal system.
-In one speech, Ansari stated that he would administer hudud to anyone arrested at a checkpoint for adultery, theft, and drinking alcohol.
+Ansari held extrajudicial tribunals enforcing his extreme interpretation of sharia, circumventing the Afghan legal system.
+In one speech, Ansari stated that he would administer hudud to anyone arrested at a checkpoint for adultery, theft, or the consumption of alcohol.
 He also suggested "stoning accused adulterers and chopping off the hands of thieves".
 Tariq Nabi, an Islamic scholar, stated that Ansari had "created a worrisome parallel government" in northern Herat based on Wahhabism, and that he was fueling ethnic and religious tensions.

-Ansari became well-known for his outspoken misogyny.
+Ansari became well known for his outspoken misogyny.
 Ansari was opposed to the "presence of women outside the house under any pretext", and he barred women from attending his press conferences.
 In one speech, Ansari stated that "most women go to hell", and in another, he stated his belief that most women are from hell.
 Ansari stated that any man whose wife does not fully cover herself is a coward, stating that "a woman's bad hijab is due to a man's lack of zeal".
 However, despite these beliefs, Ansari was a supporter of women and girls receiving education at schools and universities, though segregated from male students.